WVURAIL/dspira-lessons/_posts/2020-08-14-HornOperation_computerSystems.md

     - It may require partitioning a hard drive in Windows and installing Ubuntu 20.04 on it, if the system is not already running Ubuntu.

-    - Once Ubuntu is installed, further installations include installing the free & open-source software *GnuRadio*, and then installing the spectrometer program from Github.
+    - Once Ubuntu is installed, further installations include installing the free & open-source software *GNU Radio*, and then installing the spectrometer program from Github.

     - After installation, the computer will be able to run the telescope system directly.